Quantum boomeranglike effect of wave packets in random media

 Anderson localization (AL), the absence of wave diffusion due to destructive interference in disordered potentials \cite{Anderson1958}, is ubiquitous in condensed-matter systems, wave physics or atom optics.
-This offers many experimental platforms for its characterization, as was recently demonstrated experimentally with light \cite{Chabanov2000, Schwartz2007} (see however \cite{Storzer2006, Sperling16}) or ultrasound waves \cite{Hu2008}.
-Very recently, AL of atomic matter waves has also been observed \cite{Chabe08, Billy2008, Jendrzejewski12, Manai15, Semeghini15}, as well as its many-body counterpart \cite{Schreiber15, Choi16}.
+This offers many experimental platforms for its characterization, as was demonstrated experimentally with light \cite{Chabanov2000, Schwartz2007} (see however \cite{Storzer2006, Sperling16}) or ultrasound waves \cite{Hu2008}.
+Recently, AL of atomic matter waves has also been observed \cite{Chabe08, Billy2008, Jendrzejewski12, Manai15, Semeghini15}, as well as its many-body counterpart \cite{Schreiber15, Choi16}.
 A precious asset of atom optics experiments is to allow for direct tests of fundamental manifestations of AL, such as the time evolution of wave packets.
-In this context, a common experimental scenario for probing localization consists in preparing a spatially narrow atomic wave packet in a trap, then opening the trap and recording the time evolution of the gas \cite{Modugno10, Shapiro12}.
-After it has been released, the wave packet spreads symmetrically around its initial position and, after a transient ballistic expansion, quickly becomes localized in space.
+In this context, a common experimental scenario for probing localization consists in preparing a spatially narrow atomic wave packet in a trap, then opening the trap and monitoring the time evolution of the gas \cite{Modugno10, Shapiro12}.
+After release, the wave packet spreads symmetrically around its initial position and quickly becomes localized in space.
 What happens, now, if a nonzero average velocity is additionally imprinted to the gas?
-In a naive picture, one expects the randomization of velocities due to scattering on the random potential to stop the initial ballistic motion of the wave packet center-of-mass (CoM) at roughly a mean free path $\ell$, and then a symmetric localization of the packet around this new central position due to AL. We show in this Letter that the evolution is in fact very different.
-Quite unexpectedly, after an initial ballistic motion where the CoM indeed increases up to $\ell$, the wave packet slowly \textit{returns to its initial position}, recovering a symmetric shape at long times.
-The final state of the system is in turn identical to the one that would have been reached if no velocity had been transferred to the gas.
+In a classical picture, one expects the randomization of velocities due to scattering on the random potential to stop the initial ballistic motion of the wave packet center-of-mass (CoM) at roughly a mean free path $\ell$, and then a symmetric localization of the packet around this new central position due to AL. We show in this article that the evolution is in fact very different: if the quantum dynamics is Anderson localized, after an initial ballistic motion where the CoM indeed increases up to $\ell$, the wave packet slowly \textit{returns to its initial position}, recovering a symmetric shape at long time.
+In contrast, if the quantum dynamics is diffusive, e.g. in dimension 3 above the mobility edge, the CoM evolves at long time toward a final position different from the initial one.

-In this Letter, we thoroughly study this phenomenon both numerically and analytically.
-In dimension 1, we give an exact solution to this problem.
-We then study the CoM retroreflection in the presence of a weak nonlinearity describing particle interactions in the mean field approximation.
-The CoM freezes at a position that depends on the strength of interactions, very much like a decoherence process.